jinwoo777/MintManual__Environment_Setup/README.md

 **We Value Your Input!**

 > Encountered a challenge or have insights to share?
 Your feedback is crucial!
-Contribute to our collaborative learning environment by posting in the **"Discussions"** section.
+Contribute to our collaborative learning environment by posting in the **[Discussions](https://github.com/suninbaek/mintlab_manual/discussions)** section.
 Let's innovate together!

 `Current Edition: Updated as of November 16, 2023`